Georg Kolbe: Career

 Kolbe also made ninety-nine prints, beginning with lithographs around 1900, primarily literary illustrations.
 In 1919–1920, Kolbe practically did not work as a sculptor.
 During this time small-size sculptures and drawings became central in his works.
 In the 1920s, encouraged by Cassirer, he made drypoints of dancers and nudes in motion, subjects he favored in his sculpture.
 His work was part of the sculpture event in the art competition at the 1928 Summer Olympics.

-Kolbe executed important commissions throughout his long career, including many for the National Socialists during the last 15 years of his life, although he reportedly refused invitation to sculpt a portrait of Adolf Hitler.
+Kolbe executed important commissions throughout his long career, including many for the National Socialists during the last 15 years of his life, even requesting to make a bust of Hitler though this request was denied.
 The Nazis appropriated his late style of monumental, idealized athletic nudes.
 From 1937 to 1944, Kolbe participated regularly at the Große Deutsche Kunstausstellung, organized by the Haus der Kunst, Munich.
 His uncharacteristically bombastic Verkündigung (Proclamation) (1924) was a focal point of the 1937 German Pavilion.
 Commissioned by the German-Spanish economic organization Hisma in 1939, Kolbe created a portrait bust of the Spanish dictator Francisco Franco, which was given to Hitler as a birthday present the same year.
 In 1944, in the final stages of World War II, Hitler and Joseph Goebbels included Kolbe in the Gottbegnadeten list of the twelve most important visual artists.
 Only after Kolbe's death, a Beethoven monument (1926−47) and the Ring der Statuen were installed in Frankfurt am Main.
 The realization of a Friedrich Nietzsche memorial in Weimar failed because of Hitler's appeal.

 Kolbe died of bladder cancer in St. Hedwig-Krankenhaus in Berlin on 20 November 1947.